-The effective income tax rate is expected to be approximately 32.5%.
-Remaining unchanged, purchases of property and equipment for fiscal 2008 are expected to be in the range of \$80 million to \$85 million, in line with our growth rates.
-Fiscal 2008 depreciation expense is projected to be approximately \$65 million, and we project amortization of intangible assets to be approximately \$17 million.
+Purchases of property and equipment for fiscal 2008 are expected to be approximately \$85 million, in line with our growth rates.
+Fiscal 2008 depreciation expense is projected to be approximately \$65 million, and amortization of intangible assets is expected to be approximately \$19 million.